All Episodes

 I got my tie all tied up.

-You're you're wearing a golf shirt.
+You're wearing a golf shirt.

-You're gonna be golfing before we're not you know, I don't yeah, I've like I have a lot of time to golf in my life.
+Yeah, I have a lot of time to golf in my life.

-You know, let me fit that in in my morning workout routine.
+Let me fit that in in my morning workout routine.

-Uh Congressman, we appreciate it.
+Congressman, we appreciate it.

-I really think if we don't get rid of the swamp, if we don't get rid of the Obama holdovers, and we don't get rid of the the lifelong bureaucrats, and we don't get rid of Republicans, don't get a spine.
+I really think if we don't get rid of the swamp, if we don't get rid of the Obama holdovers, and we don't get rid of the lifelong bureaucrats, and we don't get rid of Republicans don't get a spine, this is like the only chance we've got.

-You you guys gotta do your job.
+You guys got to do your job.

-You guys gotta get this done.
+You guys got to get this done.

-And everybody that listens to this program is wants you Republicans to step up in the House and Senate.
+And everybody that listens to this program wants you Republicans to step up in the House and Senate.

-We gotta get it done.
+We've got to get it done.

 That's my job.